A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: Design Properties

+The type system has four states.
+Each primitive either advances the state, rejects the call, or does not apply.
+The transition table makes the rejection criterion visible at a glance: every ``reject'' cell is a leakage vector that the grammar closes.

-States correspond to the data/model lifecycle: Untagged (raw DataFrame), Partitioned (after \texttt{split}), Fitted (after \texttt{fit}), Assessed (after \texttt{assess}). ``reject'' means the guard raises; a dash in the table means the verb does not apply to that state's type. \texttt{explain} and \texttt{predict} remain available after assessment; \texttt{assess} fires once per holdout (Fitted → Assessed) and rejects any subsequent call on the same test partition.
+States correspond to the data/model lifecycle: Untagged (raw DataFrame), Partitioned (after \texttt{split}), Fitted (after \texttt{fit}), Assessed (after \texttt{assess}). ``reject'' means the call fails with an error; a dash in the table means the verb does not apply to that state's type. \texttt{explain} and \texttt{predict} remain available after assessment; \texttt{assess} fires once per holdout (Fitted → Assessed) and rejects any subsequent call on the same test partition.

-The grammar uses two kinds of rejection.
-Structural rejection (type mismatch) is static: a function that accepts Model cannot receive a Partition.
-Guard rejection is dynamic: it requires runtime state (e.g., \texttt{model.assessed\ =\ false} and test partition not previously assessed) and fires before the call completes.
+The grammar says no in two ways.
+Structural rejection is static: a function that accepts Model cannot receive a Partition; the types are incompatible and the call never begins.
+Guard rejection is dynamic: the types match but the provenance registry remembers that this test partition has already been assessed, and the guard fires before the call completes.
 The four hard constraints are four policies enforced by one mechanism (type checking + guard checking), each targeting a distinct leakage vector (three address Class II through different mechanisms; one addresses Class I).
 Assess-once is a guard; the type DAG prevents nonsensical type chains structurally.
 The policies are independent (each addresses a specific leakage vector); the enforcement mechanism is shared.
-A full algebraic formalization of the guard system (characterizing the grammar as a formal specification with preconditions) is left for future work.
+Full algebraic formalization of the guard system is future work.